 The Audit Committee has established a pre-approval policy for certain audit and non-audit services, up to a specified amount, for each identified service that may be provided by the independent registered public accounting firm.
-The pre-approval fee levels for all services to be provided by the independent registered public accounting firm.
-The pre-approval fee levels for all services to be provided by the independent registered public accounting firm.
 The pre-approval fee levels for all services to be provided by the independent registered public accounting firm are reviewed annually by the Audit Committee.
-The Audit Committee has authorized management to engage accounting firms other than Ernst & Young LLP to perform certain audit-related, tax and other non-audit services, as set forth in the policy, provided that the fees do not exceed \$250,000 per year for each separate engagement, project or assignment.
-The Audit Committee has delegated to the Chair of the Audit Committee the authority to approve, in between meetings of the Audit Committee, certain audit-related, tax and other permissible non-audit services to be provided by Ernst & Young LLP in an amount not to exceed \$50,000.
-Additionally, the Audit Committee has delegated to the Chair of the Audit Committee the authority to approve, in between meetings of the Audit Committee, certain audit-related, tax and other permissible non-audit services to be provided by any accounting firm other than Ernst & Young LLP in an amount in excess of \$250,000 for each separate engagement, project or assignment, but not to exceed \$500,000 per year for each separate engagement, project or assignment.
+The Audit Committee has authorized management to engage accounting firms other than Ernst & Young LLP to perform certain auditrelated, tax and other non-audit services, as set forth in the policy, provided that the fees do not exceed \$250,000 per year for each separate engagement, project or assignment.
+The Audit Committee has delegated to the Chair of the Audit Committee the authority to approve, in between meetings of the Audit Committee, certain audit, audit-related, tax and other permissible non-audit services to be provided by Ernst & Young LLP in an amount not to exceed \$50,000.
+Additionally, the Audit Committee has delegated to the Chair of the Audit Committee the authority to approve, in between meetings of the Audit Committee, certain auditrelated, tax and other permissible non-audit services to be provided by any accounting firm other than Ernst & Young LLP in an amount in excess of \$250,000 for each separate engagement, project or assignment, but not to exceed \$500,000 per year for each separate engagement, project or assignment.
 Any such approval by the Chair must be reported to the Audit Committee at its next meeting following the approval.